VOLUNTEER COMPLIANCE POLICY FREQUENTLY ASKED QUESTIONS – Rev. 1-18-22

 2. Who is a considered an Administrator?

 An Administrator is an individual holding an executive position at a Council who owes a fiduciary duty to the organization, whether or not the individual’s role is paid or unpaid, such as a board member.
 A member of an advisory committee is not, solely by virtue of that role, an Administrator.
+At this time, Council board members may complete the 2 hour training course.

 3. Who is considered a Regular Volunteer?